CryoInTheCloud/CryoCloudWebsite/book/content/hub_best_practices.md

 * Click `Log Out`
 * Close that browser tab before starting CryoCloud again to prevent errors --> You may receive an error if you try to restart CryoCloud from this same tab

-Hub will automatically shut off after 90 min of no use or logging off otherwise
+<font color="red">The hub will automatically shut off after 90 minute of no active use or by the user logging off</font>

 ***